 A great forex trading app for casual traders

-If you’re just starting to dip your toes into forex trading, we recommend looking at Oanda as a broker.
-It doesn’t have a minimum deposit or minimum lot size, which means your initial investment doesn’t need to be as large as with other brokers – some require several thousand dollars in initial investments and require you to trade in increments of 1,000 units.
+If you’re just starting to dip your toes into Forex trading, we recommend looking at Oanda as a broker.
+It doesn’t have a minimum deposit or minimum lot size, which means your initial investment doesn’t need to be as large as with other brokers.
+That means there is no requirement for several thousand dollars in initial investments which require you to trade in increments of 1,000 units.

 Oanda’s platform is easy to use.
 It’s especially easy to set up a stop-loss on an order, which keeps you from being in a losing position for too long.
 You can trade on more than 70 currency pairs, including some exotic options like the South African Rand.